Port Saint Lucie and Treasure Coast

 Who is the teacher?

 Rest assured, we know that meeting new people can be scary and intimidating, but our staff our warm, friendly and above all, we are dedicated and passionate educators.
-We work with kids each and every day-we are not rock stars, we are teachers first and foremost and kids is our business!
-See below for pictures of our highly qualified private lesson team!
-You will hopefully see, just from our pictures, that we are a friendly team of of private lesson teachers who love teaching!
+We work with kids each and every day-we are not rock stars, we are teachers first and foremost and kids are our business!
+We also truly love what we do and it shows.
+See the 'Meet Your Staff' tab for more information on PETROVA JONES, STEPHEN RAGLAND, ELVIS PERA, ANDJELA VULOVIC, MOZART HADDAD SOBRINHO, MICHELLE CAMERON, CAIO FREITAS, AND ALLAN COLE our dynamic private lessons teachers!

 Going forward, students will attend a regular weekly music lesson and at that time will show what they have mastered in practice, any songs they are having problems on will be worked on, and new concepts and music will be introduced.
 Lessons are offered in our main Port Saint Lucie music studio, or we have instructors who can conveniently come to your home for instruction, with instruments, if necessary.
 Twice a year students will be able to play in a FALL and SPRING music recital to show off their talents!
 (Participation is not mandatory) We also have a special performing group of more advanced students who give their time and talents by performing in local nursing homes and hospitals!

-Lesson fees vary based on type of instrument, and length or location of lesson, Please call or text me at 561-3792887 or you may call the office at 772-878-1680 for pricing.
-In addition, all music sheets and books are provided complimentary to students, as part of their weekly lesson fee.
-Recitals are also included, and there are no recital fees, or tickets to buy to see your child perform.
+Please call the store at 772-878-1680 for specific pricing.
+In addition, all music sheets are provided complimentary to students, as part of their weekly lesson fee.
+Performing opportunities are included additionally.
 That is our gift to you for investing in your child's musical future.

 Do music students need their own instrument?